Chadnaut/Attract-Mode-Modules/modules/unittest/README.md

 ## Requirements

-- `console` - Module found in the above repo.
+- [console](https://github.com/Chadnaut/Attract-Mode-Modules/blob/master/modules/console) - module can be found in this repo
-- `stringify` - Module found in the above repo.
+- [stringify](https://github.com/Chadnaut/Attract-Mode-Modules/blob/master/modules/stringify) - module can be found in this repo

 ## Quickstart